 As you just learned, one of the reasons Odin displays that error message is that it cannot write data to your phone.
 There are actually a couple of options on your phone that need to be enabled if you want to perform certain actions on your phone.
 If you do not turn these options on, your phone will block new content from being added to it using tools like Odin.

-These options are USB debugging and OEM unlock.
+These options are USB debugging and OEM unlocks.

 USB debugging allows your computer to interact with your Android device over an Android Debug Bridge (ADB) connection.
 It is a good idea to keep this option enabled when you are using your phone with your computer.